Sydney FC Youth: Entry into National Premier Leagues (2014–present)

 Many influential faces returned for the debut of the team in the National Premier Leagues setup for Sydney U21.
 These included, Spyrakis, Timotheou, Araujo, Burgess, Lokolingoy and Antoniou.
 Notable exceptions included Anthony Bouzanis, Aaron Calver and George Blackwood as they had also signed senior contracts and were ineligible for the tournament.
 The team's debut match did not go according to plan, losing to Mounties FC 2–0 at home (Lambert Park).
 The side then went on a thrilling ten-game winning streak, that included some big wins (7–0 against Macarthur Rams and 7–4 against Bankstown Berries).
 The streak ended in somewhat unfortunate circumstances against Marconi Stallions as Sydney FC U21, after leading 1–0, allowed in two goals in last five minutes of the Round 12 clash to lose 2–1.
 The following game saw another defeat for the Sky Blues, suffering defeat in the "mini derby" against rivals Western Sydney Wanderers U21.
 A win, then a draw to Mounties FC in the Round 14 make-up game, then two more losses, meant Sydney FC U21 only picked up four points out of a possible 24, with title hopes looking shaky.
 However, Sydney FC U21 would get back on track with wins against Bankstown City Lions FC and St George FC.
 Sydney FC U21 remained undefeated in the final four rounds of the regular season to win the Premiers Plate, two points ahead of Western Sydney Wanderers U21.
 In fact, the final day was a very tense affair, as the two clubs were matched up against each other.
 The Wanderers, who were trailing by 3 points and −10 points differential needed a very large win to leap-frog the Sky Blues.
 However, the sides played out a 4–all draw at Popondetta Park and Sydney FC U21 were declared premiers.

-Under-23s current squad
+Under-23s squad

 These players can also play with the senior squad and are all Young Professionals.